 The persecution of Christians ceased in 313 and though churches started to be built around Rome freely, Christians still continued to bury the dead in the catacombs until the 5th century.
 Not only did they widen these underground labyrinths but also arranged prayer services there.
 Liturgies on the relics, too, date back to those times when Christians conducted services in the catacombs on their martyrs’ tombs.

-Then for some time in IV - V centuries the catacombs became the place of pilgrimage.
+Then for some time in IV - V centuries the catacombs of Rome became the place of pilgrimage.
 People came here to pray on the tombs of apostles, sacred martyrs and confessors.
 However, Christianity slowly separated itself from the catacombs.
 A lessening interest in them was caused by gradual extraction of the Christian relics and transferring them to churches.
 This was done in order to save the relics first from the Barbarians, then from future invaders and tomb robbers.
 In 609 twenty eight carts with catacomb relics were taken to the Pantheon to consecrate the first pagan temple, which was converted into the St. Mary and the Martyrs Church.
 Another example is the Church of San Prassede.
 In 807 about 2300 tombs were withdrawn from the catacombs and transported to it.

 In fact, it happened many times through the centuries that farmers and villagers found this or that catacomb while working the land or digging quarries.
 Therefore, it was a regular occurrence for usual workers to come up with the catacombs.
 And then forget about them completely again.
 In fact, it still happens and the ancient artefacts under Rome can’t allow to Roman metropolitan system to develop fast.